-Issues of importance to holders involved in design-build projects using CCDC 15 - 2013 are described below with suggestions for management procedures and in some cases suggested wording for supplementary conditions.
+Issues of importance to architects involved in design-build projects using CCDC 15 - 2013 are described below with suggestions for management procedures and in some cases suggested wording for supplementary conditions.

-CCDC contracts use the term "Consultant" to refer to either an architect or engineer.
-Where the term is used below in this Practice Tip, it refers to the holder of a certificate of practice.
+CCDC contracts use the term "Consultant" to refer to either an architect or engineer and where it is used below in this Practice Tip, it refers to the "Architect".